bbbbbbzhou/UCAN/README.md

 --use_MR
 ```
 where \
-`--test_iters` defines the valid/test iteration to use. \
+`--test_iters` defines the training iteration to use in the validation. \
-Sample training/test scripts are provided under './scripts/' and can be directly executed.
+Sample train/test scripts are provided under './scripts/' and can be directly executed.

 ### Contact